sheldonhull/sheldonhull.hugo/content/notes/development/tooling/precommit.md

 ## Lefthook

-A great tool, but requires more work and not as fully featured as pre-commit.
+A great tool, but requires more work and is not as fully featured as pre-commit.
 In most cases, I'd recommend pre-commit tooling over Lefthook.

-If you are just starting out this requires more hands on, but can result in faster checks and commits.
+If you are just starting out, this requires more hands-on work but can result in faster checks and commits.

-My advice would be to maybe start with pre-commit if you want plug and play, and lefthook if you want to control the pre-commits explicitly and optimize for performance.
+My advice would be to start with pre-commit if you want plug and play, and lefthook if you want to control the pre-commits explicitly and optimize for performance.

 As long as you have the Go SDK installed, just run `go install github.com/evilmartians/lefthook@master`.

-This framework is a little "rougher" and less supported than pre-commit framework, but for simple self-maintained hooks I've preferred this as it much faster, and so I end up using it more.
+This framework is a little "rougher" and less supported than pre-commit framework, but for simple self-maintained hooks, I've preferred this as it is much faster, and so I end up using it more.

 Other installation methods are located at the installation guide [^lefthook-fullguide]

 ### Lefhook Tips

-- Originally I broke out lefthook into multiple files, so I could drop them into a directory, but now I stick with one.
+- Originally, I broke out lefthook into multiple files so I could drop them into a directory, but now I stick with one.
-  Since it still requires editing the main file to extend and point to another file, I've found a single file simplier to maintain.
+  Since it still requires editing the main file to extend and point to another file, I've found a single file simpler to maintain.
-- Disable parallel for anything formatting files or possible not thread safe.
+- Disable parallel operation for anything formatting files or possibly not thread safe.
-  While parallel seems great, most of the pre-commit tasks should run quickly, and formatting and linting files at the same time could lead into conflicts or problems.
+  While parallel operation seems great, most of the pre-commit tasks should run quickly, and formatting and linting files at the same time could lead to conflicts or problems.
-  Use parallel for seperate language test runs perhaps, like running Python tests and Go tests since those shouldn't conflict.
+  Use parallel operation for separate language test runs perhaps, like running Python tests and Go tests since those shouldn't conflict.
-- `piped: true` is useful but hides the underlying tasks in the summary, so I suggest avoid unless you have tasks that really should step by step feed into each other.
+- `piped: true` is useful but hides the underlying tasks in the summary, so I suggest avoid unless you have tasks that really should feed into each other step by step.
-  In this case, maybe you should have this just be part of your task run, such as `mage lint fmt` rather than 2 seperate pre-commit hooks.
+  In this case, maybe you should have this just be part of your task run, such as `mage lint fmt` rather than two separate pre-commit hooks.

 ### Using Lefthook

-Here's some updated configurations I've started using.
+Here are some updated configurations I've started using.

 #### Output